 Looking for more like this?
 We’ve also found the best true crime books.

 9. Carrie (1974)

 Carrie White is a teenage girl picked on by her schoolmates.
-Lucky for her (or unlucky for them) she has telekinetic powers that leads to a prom-night massacre.
+Luckily for her (or unluckily for them), she has telekinetic powers that lead to a prom-night massacre.
 Carrie was King’s first big success and he wrote the story in a closet in his trailer.
-It’s 100-percent classic King and a quick read with a finely woven narrative.
+It’s 100% classic King and a quick read with a finely woven narrative.
 King’s later book, Firestarter, used a similar concept of a young girl who can start fires with her mind, but Carrie is the OG.

 8. The Dark Tower: The Gunslinger (1982)

-The Dark Tower Series turned out to be a major hit for King, who wrote the first book in the 80s.
-By this time, King had mastered the art of writing sentences that readers ate up quick and left them starving for more.
+The Dark Tower Series turned out to be a major hit for King, who wrote the first book in the ’80s.
+By this time, King had mastered the art of writing sentences that readers ate up quickly and left them starving for more.
 King’s inspiration for this novel actually came from stitching together five short stories, melding them together with inspiration from the poem, “Childe Roland to the Dark Tower Came.”
 It took more than 12 years to finish this novel, which follows The Gunslinger, Roland of Gilead, in his quest to catch the man in black and get to The Dark Tower.
-All you need to know is many consider this series some of King’s best work ever, and the futuristic old west apocalyptic sci-fi universe is fresh, cool, and mind-expanding.
+All you need to know is many consider this series some of King’s best work ever, and the futuristic, Old West, apocalyptic sci-fi universe is fresh, cool, and mind-expanding.

 7. On Writing: A Memoir of the Craft (2000)